AxisCommunications/axis-aws-kinesis-vsp/README.md

 ### Install

-The image can be retrieved by either pulling it from GitHub Container Registry, or by building it locally.
+The image can be retrieved by either pulling it from Docker Hub, or by building it locally.

-#### From GitHub Container Registry
+#### From Docker Hub

-Get the Docker image by pulling it from GitHub Container Registry:
+Get the Docker image by pulling it from Docker Hub:

 ```sh
 docker pull ${IMAGE_NAME}:${IMAGE_TAG}